bkmi/tmnre/README.md

 Training `mnre`, `nre`, and `snre` are all implemented within a jupyter notebook, along with diagnostic plots, in `eggbox/gen-eggbox.ipynb`.
 If the `SAVE` flag is turned on, the notebook trains and generates data pickles which contain c2st results, reference posterior samples, and estimated posterior samples.
 Finally, `msnre` is trained in another notebook `eggbox/smnre-eggbox-few.ipynb` where it produces posterior samples in another pickle.
 Finally, the reported plots are created in the `eggbox/plot-eggbox.ipynb` notebook.

-## physics example
+## Physics example

-The cosmology simulator uses the code [CLASS](https://github.com/lesgourg/class_public/), but the datastore is shipped with this repository so the simulator doesn't need to be called.
-Simply set the `LOAD` flag to `True` and the notebook `CMB_TTTEEE.ipynb` should run.
+The cosmology simulator uses the code [CLASS](https://github.com/lesgourg/class_public/), but we have saved the datastore so the simulator doesn't need to be called.
+It is is shipped with [this repository]() which can be installed using git lfs. (**deanonymize** the data is shipped along with the submission data at path `physics/TTTEEElm2500.zarr/`)  Simply set the `LOAD` flag to `True` and the notebook `CMB_TTTEEE.ipynb` should run.
 The observation `obs` is also shipped with the repository -- this is needed to define the stochastic part of the simulator.
-The plots are made in the notebook using the [getdist](https://github.com/cmbant/getdist) code.
+The plots are made using [getdist](https://github.com/cmbant/getdist).

 # Results